poshaughnessy/peteroshaughnessy.com/src/content/posts/2026-02-01-ai-ethics-safety-the-only-way-is-ethics.md

 ### 7. Stay in control

-In general, we want to do everything we can to make sure we control AI, and don't let it control us.
+We should make sure we stay in control of AI, and make sure we always have humans accountable for AI's actions.

-There's the concept of 'centaurs', when a person is assisted by a machine.
-Cory Doctorow [talks about 'reverse centaurs'](https://www.theguardian.com/us-news/ng-interactive/2026/jan/18/tech-ai-bubble-burst-reverse-centaur), a machine head on a human body, where it's the machine in control, we're just helping to facilitate it.
-For example, human delivery drivers being required to physically make the deliveries but really they're being watched, assessed and steered by AI.
-We do not want this!
+There's a common phrase to describe humans staying in control of AI: "human in the loop".

-(If this still sounds like sci-fi, check out [rentahuman.ai, an apparently real website which "turns humans into on-demand labour for AI agents"!](https://www.forbes.com/sites/ronschmelzer/2026/02/05/when-ai-agents-start-hiring-humans-rentahumanai-turns-the-tables/))
+It's not like when you say to a colleague, "OK, keep me in the loop" and let them crack on.
+It's meant to be about a human being in the _control_ loop, reviewing and signing off on the results of the model, before any actions may be triggered.

-There's a common phrase to describe humans supervising AI, _"human in the loop"_, but I'm not a big fan of it.
-To me, it doesn't feel strong enough - it implies AI agents can crack on and just let us know how they're getting on.
-It implies a certain level of trust which I'm not sure current LLMs should achieve. _"Human in control"_ sounds safer to me.
+There are also techniques for constraining AI, such as Constrained Decoding which forces the LLM to follow a strict grammar, restricting its output to a valid JSON schema or a predefined set of safe actions.

 ### 8. Spread public and political awareness